 Cold cuts are so convenient when you have to prepare picnic food or something for the road trip.
-All sorts of dried and cured meats are delicious, attractive, desirable.
-In fact, even the people who don’t usually eat meat can’t resist the smell and look at cold cuts.
+All sorts of dried and cured meats are delicious, attractive, and desirable.
+Even the people who don’t usually eat meat can’t resist the smell and look at cold cuts.
 Let’s be brutally honest here!
 Bacon, pancetta, prosciutto, ham and the whole army of sausages are one of the most beloved kinds of foods.

 Mediterranean point of view

 When you look at this from the Mediterranean point of view, they are considered as comfort, festivity and everyday treat.
 Our forefathers ate it and it’s in our blood to desire it.
 We are not talking about some 100 years, we are talking about the oldest meat preservation methods since the dawn of civilisation.
 Thousands and thousands of years, humans have been searching for ways to preserve meat and fish before there was even thought of a refrigerator or freezer.
 Especially here in the Mediterranean zone where temperatures in summer reach oven levels!

 Meat is our ancestral food

 The fact that humans were struggling to preserve and have more meat throughout the years, shows us how appreciated it was.
 And let’s agree, meat is the most nutritious food on earth and when you are a Ketonian, it’s your staple!
 Cured meats must have been around ever since a skilled hunter brought more meat than usual and a tribe or a family needed to preserve it.
 We’ve learned that meat gets spoiled on an average temperature in a matter of hours.
 If it was a cold winter day (refrigerator temperature) it can be safe for a couple of days, even if it was cooked prior.
 Now cooking meat is a great way to reduce the microbes and benefit from the nutrients and energy it provides.
 However, nothing compares to drying, smoking and curing when it comes to preservation.